FortiGate

 Solution

-The DNS traffic on FortiGate is self-originating traffic, meaning it originated from FortiGate itself.
-See the administration guide for more information.
+The DNS traffic on FortiGate is self-originating, meaning it originates from FortiGate itself.
+See: Self-originating traffic for more information

 Self-originating traffic uses the exit interface IP address as the source address by default.

-When this traffic tries to go over an IPsec tunnel, it fails because IPsec tunnel interfaces do not have an IP address by default.
+When this traffic attempts to traverse an IPsec tunnel, it fails because IPsec tunnel interfaces do not have an IP address by default.

-In our example, an attempt is made to reach the DNS server on 192.168.1.58, which lies on other side of the IPsec tunnel.
+In this example, an attempt is made to reach the DNS server on 192.168.1.58, which lies on the other side of the IPsec tunnel.
 Upon entering it in DNS settings, it shows as unreachable:

 1.JPG